|Suggested Skills: General|

-One organization marks their “master” mailing lists and finds it helpful to see which of those visible lists are associated with different subscription management form groups.
+One organization marks their “primary” mailing lists and finds it helpful to see which of those visible lists are associated with different subscription management form groups.

 We’re seeing good numbers of users add categories to any temporary / non-visible lists so they can identify and easily clean out old lists as part of their dashboard maintenance process.